 In this article you will read about:

 Carl Gustav Jung argued that dreams and other unconscious images can be particularly vivid when these images attempt to make their way to the conscious mind.
 Through the process of active imagination, these images may become less vivid and allow the contents of the unconscious mind to healthily integrate with the conscious mind.
-Jung cautioned that the process of active imagination had to be done carefully because it could cause a disconnect with reality.
+Jung cautioned that the process of active imagination had to be done carefully because it could cause a disconnect from reality.

 Obtain Focus

-When we start meditating our minds are usually very active and restless, so our first step is to calm the mind and get a hold of our stream of attention.
+When we start meditating, our minds are usually very active and restless, so our first step is to calm the mind and get a hold of our stream of attention.

 Focus on the Dream